richafnu/Viva/Viva/glint/setup/360-overview.md

 # Viva Glint 360 feedback program overview

-The Microsoft Viva Glint 360 feedback program (360s) and process gives insight into a manager's strengths and opportunities with a specific, long-term focus on improvement.
-360s gives employees insight from various viewpoints, rather than relying solely on the perspective of an immediate supervisor or manager, 360s invite multiple perspectives.
-360s are also known as multi-rater feedback, multisource feedback, or multisource assessments.
+The Microsoft Viva Glint 360 feedback program (360s) and process gives insight into a manager's strengths and opportunities with a long-term focus on improvement.
+360s give employees insight from various viewpoints, rather than relying solely on the perspective of an immediate supervisor or manager. **Research shows that 85% of people struggle with self-awareness - even though 95% of people believe they are self-aware.** The goal of a 360 is to increase self-awareness about key strengths, uncertainties, and the impact a leader has on others.
+360s are foundational steps toward professional growth and meaningful change.
+A 360 isn't a performance evaluation.

+360s are also known as *multi-rater feedback, multisource feedback, or multisource assessments*.

 Viva Glint offers a 360 program template designed for managers.
 The program is a set of related measures which generate real-time survey analysis, engagement metrics, and Focus Area management techniques.

-**Research shows that 85% of people struggle with self-awareness - even though 95% of people believe they are self-aware.** The goal of a 360 is to increase self-awareness about key strengths, uncertainties, and the impact a leader has on others.
-Results identify opportunities to improve.
-360s are a foundational step to professional growth and meaningful change.
-A 360 isn't a performance evaluation but is focused on a participant’s development.

 > [!VIDEO https://learn-video.azurefd.net/vod/player?id=bddd87f8-8f2f-4931-a998-3020882fb05c]